gvwilson/sdxjs/en/src/systems-programming/index.md

 The problem is that `node_modules/fs.stat` and `node_modules/fs.walk` match our globbing expression, but are directories rather than files.
-To prevent our program from trying to use `fs.copy` on directories, we must use `fs.stat` to get the properties of the thing whose name `glob` has given us and then check if it's a file.
+To prevent our program from trying to use `fs.copy` on directories, we must use `fs.stat` to get the properties of the things `glob` gives us and then check if they are files.
 The name "stat" is short for "status", and since the status of something in the filesystem can be very complex, [%i "fs.stat" %]`fs.stat`[%/i%] returns [an object with methods that can answer common questions][node-fs-stats].